LEGWORK: A python package for computing the evolution and detectability of stellar-origin gravitational-wave sources with space-based detectors: Introduction

 The open-source nature of the project means that new users as well as seasoned experts in the field can work together in a collaborative setting to consider new features and enhancements to the package as well as check the implementation.
 At the same time, with our thorough online documentation, derivations and tutorials, we hope \lw{} can make this functionality more accessible to the broader scientific community.

 We note that \lw{} is not the only initiative of this kind.
-We highlight the ``Gravitational Wave Universe Toolbox'' presented by \citet{Yi2021} which was developed to simulate observations on the GW universe with different detectors covering the full gravitational-wave spectrum and source classes.
+We highlight the ``Gravitational Wave Universe Toolbox'' presented by \citet{Yi+2022} which was developed to simulate observations on the GW universe with different detectors covering the full gravitational-wave spectrum and source classes.
 We also highlight ``GWPlotter'' by \citep{Moore+2015}, which provides an interactive plotting tool to compare the sensitivity of different gravitational wave detectors. \lw{} differs from the tools listed here as we have tried to provide tools that are optimised to rapidly make predictions for large populations of stellar-origin sources and we have focused on space-based detectors.

 \lw{} has been developed with stellar-origin binary population studies in mind.
-We highlight two upcoming papers that use our package.
-Wagg et al.\ (in prep) investigates several populations of potential LISA sources (double black holes, black hole neutron stars and double neutron stars).
+We highlight two recent papers that use our package. \citet{Wagg+2021} investigates several populations of potential LISA sources (double black holes, black hole neutron stars and double neutron stars).
 They use \lw{} to evolve each synthesised source over the age of the Milky Way, make predictions about the LISA detectable population and explore how it varies with different binary physics assumptions.
-Additionally, Thiele et al.\ (in prep) examines the implications of assuming a metallicity-dependent binary fraction for the formation of close double white dwarfs (WDWDs) in the LISA frequency band.
+Additionally, \citet{Thiele+2021} examines the implications of assuming a metallicity-dependent binary fraction for the formation of close double white dwarfs (WDWDs) in the LISA frequency band.
 They use \lw{} to calculate the SNR of WDWDs and, in particular, apply a custom noise model that combines the LISA sensitivity curve from \citet{Robson+2019} with a new fit for the Galactic confusion noise based on their WDWD population.

 \lw{} can be installed with pip or obtained from the GitHub repository \href{https://github.com/TeamLEGWORK/LEGWORK}{\faGithub}\footnote{\url{https://github.com/TeamLEGWORK/LEGWORK}}.
 All examples shown in this paper and code to reproduce the figures are available in the repository.
 Instructions for installation and basic usage are provided in the online documentation\footnote{\url{https://legwork.readthedocs.io/en/latest/}} which contain the most up-to-date instructions.